evkx/evkx.github.io/content/models/porsche/taycan/Taycan_GTS/_index.md

 ### Sound System

-You can choose between three sound systems for the Porsche Taycan GTS:
+You can choose between two sound systems for the Porsche Taycan GTS:

-- **Porsche Sound system:** Features ten speakers and delivers a maximum output of 150 watts.
 - ** BOSE® Surround Sound System:** Features 14 speakers and delivers a maximum output of 710 watts.
 - ** Burmester® 3D High-End Surround Sound System:** Features 21 speakers and delivers a maximum output of 1455 watts.

+## Mobile App

+The Porsche Taycan GTS comes with a dedicated mobile app, available for both Android and iOS devices, allowing you to manage and monitor your vehicle remotely.
+The app offers a wide range of features designed to enhance your driving experience:

+- **Locate Your Vehicle:** Easily check the current location of your car.
+- **Remote Parking:** Effortlessly control your car to park or exit a parking space remotely.
+- **Adjust Charging Target:** Set your desired State of Charge to start or stop charging as needed.
+- **Route Planning:** Plan your route and send it directly to your car's navigation system.
+- **Driving History:** Review the details of your past trips.

 ## Lights

+You can choose between two types of headlights for the Porsche Taycan GTS.

+- **Standard Headlights:** These use advanced LED technology, providing bright and efficient illumination.
-The Porsche Taycan GTS comes equipped with advanced LED Matrix headlights.
-This adaptive system divides the traditional single headlight beam into multiple smaller rays, allowing the light controller to selectively turn them on and off to avoid dazzling other drivers.
-For enhanced safety, the headlights also include corner lights that illuminate the side when turning.
+- **LED Matrix Headlights:** Available as an upgrade, this adaptive system divides the traditional headlight beam into dozens of smaller rays that the light controller can activate or deactivate individually.
+This optimizes lighting by selectively dimming specific areas to avoid dazzling oncoming traffic.
+For enhanced safety, it includes corner lights that illuminate the side when turning.

 The taillights use LED technology, ensuring both high visibility and energy efficiency.